gloryodeyemi/data_engineering_roadmap/Analyst_Builder/Foundation_of_Data_Pipelines/README.md

-# Foundation of Data Pipeline
+# Foundation of Data Pipelines
 Foundations of Data Pipelines with Apache Airflow and AWS Glue.

 ## Topics Covered